Phrogz/ZSS/README.md

 main:match() --> uses base.css and day.css
 ```

-**Note**: As shown in that last lines of the example above, a cloned sheet may disable rules loaded in its parent, but that does not disable them for the parent (or other clones of the parent).
+**Note**: As shown in the last lines of the example above, a cloned style may disable rules loaded in its parent; however, doing so does not disable them for the parent (or other clones of the parent).

 ## myZSS:enable(sheetid)